 This means that the GDPR recognises that controllers will not always have all of the necessary information concerning a breach within 72 hours of becoming aware of it, as full and comprehensive details of the incident may not always be available during this initial period.
 As such, it allows for a notification in phases.
-It is more likely this will be the case for more complex breaches, such as some cyber security incidents where, for example, an in-depth forensic investigation may be necessary to fully establish the nature of the breach and the extent to which personal data have been compromised.
+It is more likely this will be the case for more complex breaches, such as some types of cyber security incidents where, for example, an in-depth forensic investigation may be necessary to fully establish the nature of the breach and the extent to which personal data have been compromised.
 Consequently, in many cases the controller will have to do more investigation and follow-up with additional information at a later point.
 This is permissible, providing the controller gives reasons for the delay, in accordance with Article 33(1).
-WP29 recommends that when the controller first notifies the supervisory authority, the controller should also inform the supervisory authority if the controller will provide more information later on.
+WP29 recommends that when the controller first notifies the supervisory authority, the controller should also inform the supervisory authority if the controller does not yet have all the required information and will provide more details later on.
 The supervisory authority should agree how and when additional information should be provided.
+This does not prevent the controller from providing further information at any other stage, if it becomes aware of additional relevant details about the breach that need to be provided to the supervisory authority.